saadsme/xosaad/README.md

 - 👀 I’m interested in all things computers
 - 🌱 I’m currently learning Data Structures and Computer Architecture
 - 💞️ I’m looking to collaborate on intermediate projects
-- 📫 How to reach me
+- 📫 How to reach me: saadbizness@gmail.com

 <!---
 xosaad/xosaad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.